chainlancer/concordia-protocol/README.md

 # Lancer Solidity Contracts
-Lancer is a decentralized protocol leveraging blockchain technology to enable secure and trustworthy digital work exchanges between freelancers and clients.
+Lancer is a decentralized protocol leveraging blockchain technology to enable trustless atomic swaps of digital work between workers and clients.

 ## Overview